 Growth in spring - summer - autumn and winter

-After you have purchased your Bougainvillea and of course not replanted it is still possible that the flowers fall off easily, this can have all kinds of causes.
+After you have purchased your Bougainvillea and of course not transplanted it, it is still possible that the flowers fall off easily, this can have all kinds of causes.
 Bougainvillea â€˜s are sensitive to changes â€particularly transport and storing too long in dark conditionsâ€ give flower fall.
-Do not be alarmed the flowers will often return even more generously than before.
-In the summer, the Bougainvillea will usually bloom richly until September/October, with the watering will have to be reduced with decreasing sun.
+Do not worry the flowers will often return even more abundantly than before.
+In the summer the Bougainvillea will often flower profusely until September/October, the watering will have to be reduced when the sun wanes.
 This contributes to a good root system for the winter.

 Overwintering your Bougainvillea is possible at 5-10gr C in a light place.
 Make sure the roots are not wet, but also not too dry.
 In the winter months the plant can lose its leaves, this is normal, now is also the time to prune the plant into the desired model.
 Repotting to a possible larger pot is now also possible.

 Keep in mind that in the second year the Bougainvillea blooms later.
 This can be influenced somewhat by growing a little drier and giving it enough nutrition.